danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 *Figure 8.8: An illustration on how an image is made up of pixels*

 For this sample sketch, only one color within the image will be picked and processed.
 This means that the program will randomly pick any pixel from the image according to the x and y coordinates.
-Furthermore, the function of `pixels` analyze and retrieve the color of the selected pixel, specifically the RGB color values that are further used to draw the line (see Figure 8.8 above as an illustration and in reality the pixel size is much smaller).
+Furthermore, the function `pixels` analyzes and retrieves the color of the selected pixel, specifically the RGB color values that are further used to draw the line (see Figure 8.8 above as an illustration and in reality the pixel size is much smaller).

 The line is not randomly drawn, but it is based on the x and y coordinates of the selected pixel and is drawn along the whole y axes from that point.
-Apart from the position, the color of the line is based on the color values of the selected pixel too.
+Apart from the position, the color of the line is based on the rgb values of the selected pixel too.
 Combining both the position and the color, this will lead to something like a color visualization of the image, an abstract painting over time as shown in Figure 8.3.

 Each selected pixel contains color information, that is the R (red), G (green), B (blue) and A (alpha) values.
 This is how the data is being stored in the pixels' one dimensional array: